 Dr. Phung Khong Fock Thomas was appointed Chief Financial Officer of the Company on June 1, 2016.
-He was appointed a Director of Yuchai with effect from January 23, 2017.
-Dr. Phung has over 20 years' experience in both the manufacturing and service sectors.
+He was appointed a Director of Yuchai in 2017.
+Dr. Phung has over 30 years' experience in both the manufacturing and service sectors.
 Prior to this appointment, Dr. Phung was the East Asia Pacific Finance Director for Alstom Transport (Singapore) Pte.
-Ltd. He has also worked at Bombardier Transportation group, Thales GeoSolutions (Asia Pacific), Glaxo SmithKline Singapore Pte.
+Ltd. He has also worked at Bombardier Transportation Group, Shandong Asia Pacific SSYMB Pulp & Paper Co., Ltd, Thales GeoSolutions (Asia Pacific), Glaxo SmithKline Singapore Pte.
 Ltd. and Baker Oil Tools, a Baker Hughes company.
-At Shandong Asia Pacific SSYMB Pulp & Paper Co., Ltd, he was based in Shandong, China for three years.
-Dr. Phung started his career as a credit authorizer at Bank of America in Singapore.
 Dr. Phung received his PhD in Finance from Cass Business School, City University in London in 1998 and an MBA in Financial Management from Hull University Business School in Hull, U.K. in 1994.

 Mr. Wong Teck Kow was appointed General Counsel of the Company on May 2, 2018.
 He has more than 15 years' experience with global companies in legal and compliance work with extensive regional exposure in Asia Pacific countries including Greater China, Australia, New Zealand, Japan and Southeast Asia.
-Mr. Wong was senior regional counsel with RCI (a Wyndham Destinations company), Cushman & Wakefield and Jones Lang LaSalle, and practiced criminal and civil law in a Singapore local law firm.
+Mr. Wong was Senior Regional Counsel with RCI (a Wyndham Destinations company), Cushman & Wakefield and Jones Lang LaSalle, and practiced criminal and civil law in a Singapore local law firm.
 He graduated from the Law Faculty of National University of Singapore with second class honors, and was admitted as an Advocate and Solicitor of the Supreme Court of Singapore in 2000.
 His other credentials include being a Certified Information Privacy Professional Asia (CIPP/A), a member of the Singapore Academy of Law and an Editorial Board Member of the China Business Law Journal.